-How to Protect and Purify Your RV's Drinking Water Supply
+How to Protect and Purify Your RV's Drinking-Water Supply

-If you want to make sure that you and your fellow travelers will have safe drinking water in your recreational vehicle, you need to take steps to protect your water supply to keep it pure and clean.
+If you want to make sure that you and your fellow travelers will have safe drinking water in your recreational vehicle, you need to take steps to protect your water supply and keep it pure and clean.

-Ingesting contaminated water is one of the most common ways that people get sick when they are vacationing in RVs This happens more than people realize, and the results can be devastating.
+Ingesting contaminated water is one of the most common ways that people get sick when they are vacationing in RVs.
+This happens more than people realize, and the results can be devastating.

 This article explores methods for keeping your supply pure so that you can stay well during your trips.

 People who camp and RV often do not realize that the water they ingest in some of the venues they visit may not be safe to consume.
 Most people assume that it is, but when they are wrong, the consequences can be dire.

 The old dream of going into the wild and drinking from a running stream ended years ago due to bacteria, viruses and parasites.
 Also, when facilities do not properly monitor their supplies (and some do not), chances are that visitors will have health problems.